 - Camp Quality may vary the advertised route prior or during the Event at the discretion of Camp Quality or at the direction of emergency services, stakeholders and landowners.

-- I acknowledge that Camp Quality may implement measures to protect any participants or attendees of the Event, including Camp Quality employees, volunteers and third party contractors, including measures against COVID-19, and that I must comply with all directions given by Camp Quality for the duration of the Event.
+- I acknowledge that Camp Quality may implement measures to protect any participants or attendees of the Event, including Camp Quality employees, volunteers and third party contractors, and that I must comply with all directions given by Camp Quality for the duration of the Event.

-- Camp Quality may vary the advertised Event route prior to the event, or during the event, at the discretion of Camp Quality and with the support of, or at the direction of, emergency services, stakeholders and landowners.
+- Camp Quality may vary the advertised Event route prior to the event, or during the event, at the disc.

 2. Registration and fees

-- I acknowledge that my entry fee of AUD$300 is payable upon registration and is non-refundable, unless the Event is cancelled by Camp Quality.
+- I acknowledge that my entry fee of AUD$325 is payable upon registration and is non-refundable, unless the Event is cancelled by Camp Quality.